-Michael MacKenzie’s research interests include democratic theory, intergenerational relations, deliberation, political representation, institutional design, and public engagement.
-Much of his work focuses on the political theory of intergenerational relations and the challenges of making long-term decisions in democratic systems.
-He recently helped design and conduct a laboratory experiment to explore the relationship between deliberation and long-term thinking.
-He is also a research partner with Participedia, an open-source, online encyclopedia and database of public engagement processes used around the world.
+Michael K. MacKenzie’s research interests include democratic theory, intergenerational relations, deliberation, political representation, institutional design, and public engagement.
+Much of his work focuses on the political theory of intergenerational relations and the challenges — and possibilities — of making long-term decisions in democratic systems.

 Professor MacKenzie holds a PhD in Political Science from the University of British Columbia (2013) and a Master’s degree in Political Science and Social Statistics from McGill University (2006).
 In 2006-07 he worked as a policy analyst and facilitator with the Ontario Citizens’ Assembly on Electoral Reform.
 Before coming to the University of Pittsburgh he was a Democracy Fellow and post-doctoral researcher at the Ash Center for Democratic Governance and Innovation at the Harvard Kennedy School.